Attention: We have created a new and improved guide on this topic. Visit How to Start a Blog and Make Money: An Actionable Guide.

 HOW TO START A BLOG FROM SCRATCH

 You're probably wondering what a niche is.
 Essentially, it's what you're website will be based on.
 The main topic or idea.
 If you take this site for example, our niche is blogging.
-More specifically, helping people build profitable blogging businesses.
+More specifically, helping people that want to build successful blogging businesses.

-If you're thinking of going with something that just popped in your head, you'll have to put a little more thought to it than that.
-Although, having ideas popping up to mind is a good start.
+If you're thinking of going with something that just popped in your head, you will have to put a little more thought into it.
+Having ideas popping up to mind is a good start.
 However, doing some research will help you find an idea that will put some money in your pocket.

-So here are a few guidelines that'll help you make your decision:
+Here are a few guidelines to help you make your decision:

 i.
 Stick to what you know.

-Most experts recommend that you pick something you're passionate about.
+Most experts recommend that you pick something you're extremely interest in.
 I agree.
 Especially for your first website.

 ii.
 Be specific, but no too specific.

 Going specific helps your site become a go-to resource much quicker than you would with a broad idea.
 The broader you go, the more competition you'll have.
 And that is not good.
 More competition means more work.

-Some pros suggest the narrower you go, the easier it will be.
+There are people that suggest the narrower you go, the easier it will be.
 This is mainly because of not having to beat out large competition.
 You could also become an authority in the niche must quicker, in the eyes of Google.

 However, there's a major flaw to this...What if you go so specific, there's no possible way to expand?

 For example, let's say you're in the gaming niche.
 Specifically, customized Xbox 360 controllers.
 That would be way too niche because you'd be stuck talking about one specific type of controller.
 Forever.
-And since it's console-based, you could become obsolete when the new systems come out, Xbox One for instance (which is now being upgraded with a newer version of the Xbox system).
+And since it's console-based, you will become obsolete when the new systems come out, Xbox One for instance (which is now being upgraded with a newer version of the Xbox system).

 You see what I'm saying?

 But if you chose "custom controllers" instead, you would be able to talk about all types of controllers.
 Present and future console generations across all platforms (Xbox, PlayStation, Switch, etc.).

 iii.
 Make sure there's a real market.

-Another mistake made by myself and countless aspiring website builders and bloggers is not doing the necessary research to find out whether a niche is actually profitable.
+Another mistake made by myself and countless aspiring bloggers is not doing the necessary research to find out whether or not a niche is actually profitable.